rafalp/Misago/dev-docs/plugins/hooks/get-private-threads-breadcrumbs-hook.md

 # `get_private_threads_breadcrumbs_hook`

-This hook allows plugins to replace or extend the logic used to retrieve the private threads list breadcrumbs.
+This hook allows plugins to replace or extend the logic used to retrieve the breadcrumbs for the private threads list.

 ## Location